 - Monty Python and the Holy Grail: "...And that, my liege, is how we know the earth to be banana-shaped."
 What's funnier, he might be serious - it's certainly in character for him to think the world is shaped like a banana.
 Stranger still is the fact that it's not that different to Stephen Hawking's theory that the universe is saddle shaped and was written 9 years before Hawking published his own theory.

 - In Sherlock Holmes, Holmes is briefly imprisoned following the destruction of a ship and is forced to pacify the other inmates with joke telling.
 Lestrade comes to tell him his bail has been posted just as Holmes delivers the punchline 'To which the barman says, "May I push in your stool?"'

-- In Star Trek: Generations, Data repeats the punchline of a joke Geordi LaForge told over seven years ago: "...The clown can stay, but the Ferengi in the gorilla suit has to go!"
+- In Star Trek: Generations, Data starts laughing, saying he's finally gotten a joke Geordi LaForge told during the events of the pilot episode "Encounter at Farpoint" seven years earlier which the audience never heard.
+He repeats the punchline: "...The clown can stay, but the Ferengi in the gorilla suit has to go!"